miled/wordpress-social-login/readme.txt

 * Added documentation for social apis access (through php code)
 * Added documentation for basic troubleshooting (common issues)
 * Added documentation for advanced troubleshooting (internal tools)
-* Fix a critical issue found on WSL 2.2.2 with wslusersprofiles.
-* Fix an issue where redirect_to get overwritten in some cases.
-* Fix an issue with redirect_to where the callback url was encoded twice.
-* Fix several stability issues.

 = 2.2.2 =